15 questions about Ons Jabeur – Tunisia, World No 2, grass, Wimbledon runner-up

 Is Jabeur active on social media?

 Yes, Ons Jabeur is active on social media.
-The Tunisian is active on Instagram, where she regularly posts photos of her on and off the tennis court.
-She is followed by 193,000 people, as of July 2020.
-Jabeur can also be found on Twitter where she is followed by 22,400 people.
+The Tunisian is active on Instagram, where she regularly posts photos of herself on and off the tennis court.
+She is followed by 626,000 people, as of July 9, 2022.
+Jabeur can also be found on Twitter where she is followed by more than 134,000 people.

-Is she the best female Arab player in history?
+Is Ons Jabeur the best female Arab player in history?

 Ons Jabeur can already be considered as the best female Arab player in history.
-She earned the best results in Grand Slams and was ranked No 39 on the WTA Tour in February 2019, the best ever ranking by any Arab woman.
-At the end of November 2019, she was also voted as the Best Arab Athlete of the Year, and won the Arab Woman of the Year award, given by the London Arabia organisation.
+As soon as at the end of November 2019, she was also voted as the Best Arab Athlete of the Year, and won the Arab Woman of the Year award, given by the London Arabia organisation.

 “I’ve been playing tennis since I was a child to inspire Arab women to believe that nothing is impossible.
 I feel like an ambassador for my country, but also for youth and women,” Jabeur told the WTA website after receiving the award.